dlford/mail-account-keeper/README.md

     "host": "smtp.your-mail-host.com",
     "port": 587,
     "email": "you@your-mail-host.com",
-    "username": "username to access your email account, use your email address if you don't have one", "password": "your secret password (better to create an app password where possible)", "mail_to": "email address to send the messages to", "schedule": "0 0 1 * *"
+    "username": "username to access your email account, omit if email is username", "password": "your secret password (better to create an app password where possible)", "mail_to": "email address to send the messages to", "schedule": "0 0 1 * *"